emqx/emqx-docs/en_US/admin/cfg.md

   The type of delivered coap message can be set to:
     - non: Non-confirmable;
     - con: Confirmable;
-    - qos: Mapping from QoS type of received message, QoS 0 -> non, QoS 1,2 -> con
+    - qos: Mapping from QoS type of received message, QoS0 -> non, QoS1,2 -> con

 - subscribe_qos: <code>qos0 | qos1 | qos2 | coap</code>